serverless/serverless/docs/providers/aws/events/apigateway.md

   apiGateway:
     restApiId: xxxxxxxxxx # REST API resource ID.
 Default is generated by the framework
     restApiRootResourceId: xxxxxxxxxx # Root resource, represent as / path
+    websocketApiId: xxxxxxxxxx # Websocket API resource ID.
+Default is generated by the framewok
     description: Some Description # optional - description of deployment history

 functions: